-First of all, while the UVC LEDs emit wavelengths of maximum effectiveness, mercury lamps have a UV emission of 254 nm, a little lower than germicidal efficacy peak.
-At the level of usability, Moreover, mercury lamps emit light in a diffuse way, factor that - in a context like that of disinfection, where precision is paramount - highlights the LED 's capability point-like lighting.
+First of all, while the UVC LEDs emit wavelengths of maximum effectiveness, mercury lamps have a UV emission of 254 Nm, a little lower than germicidal efficacy peak.
+At the level of usability, Furthermore, mercury lamps emit light in a diffuse way, factor that - in a context like that of disinfection, where precision is paramount - highlights the LED 's capability point-like lighting.

 In the overview on the advantages of a UVC LED lamp compared to a mercury vapor lamp, the founding characteristics of LED technology must also be considered, such as energy saving, the long one time of life, the sudden ignition capability, the portability, but also the possibility to control and modulate the devices remote.